nikomatsakis/babysteps/source/_posts/2015-10-08-virtual-structs-part-4-extended-enums-and-thin-traits.markdown

 think match statements are far more common in Rust today.

 Still, Thin Traits will be a very good fit for various use cases.
-Theyare a good fit for Servo, for example, where they can be put to use modeling the DOM.
+They are a good fit for Servo, for example, where they can be put to use modeling the DOM.
 The extensibility here is probably a plus, if not a hard requirement, because it means Servo can spread the DOM across multiple crates.
 Another place that they might (maybe?) be